 - the impact that witnessing the death had on your life

-For more information, see: Mental or Nervous Shock Claims.
+For more information, see the information sheet: Mental or Nervous Shock Claims.

 When more than one person has been injured or killed as the result of a violent crime, the maximum lump sum award is $150,000 shared among all of the claimants.